-Utrecht is one of the most attractive places to live in the Netherlands, offering big city amenities, a medieval centre and proximity to the Dutch countryside.
+Utrecht is one of the most attractive places to live in the Netherlands, offering big-city amenities, a medieval center, and proximity to the Dutch countryside.

-Utrecht is undergoing the fastest development rate in its history, focused on transforming into a regional capital of European importance, complete with a bursting cultural agenda.
+Utrecht is also undergoing the fastest development rate in its history, focused on transforming into a regional capital of European importance, complete with a bursting cultural agenda.
 It attracts international companies and expats alike, having the Netherland’s most highly educated workforce and second-best standard of living.
-The municipality offers expats information in English (www.utrecht.nl).
+The municipality offers expats information in English.

 Transport links are excellent, particularly by train, as Utrecht is HQ for NS (Dutch National Railways) and Utrecht Centraal is the biggest and busiest train station in the Netherlands.
 It is an easy commute to Amsterdam (25 minutes by train) and the service is regular (five trains an hour).